 17) A story must be positive or a problem must have a solution to be picked up by the media as an ongoing theme.
 This is even more true for getting a book published.
 Although this book appears to be quite doomer: Scatter, Adapt, and Remember: How Humans Will Survive a Mass Extinction, it has a “happy” solution — we’ll just migrate to the Moon and Mars!
 Hello!
 The only method of propulsion we have to escape the planet is fossil fuels, and they don’t come anywhere near to getting us to the speed of light necessary to get to the closest star.
 Nor will a space elevator do that — even if it could be built, it’s absolutely ridiculous to think we could survive on the Moon or Mars.
 Biosphere II was a failure, and that was right here on Earth.
 The idea of abandoning Earth is absurd, sad — pure science-fiction.
 But you can’t get a book published about how we face extinction if you don’t offer some hope.

-18) Sometimes I wonder if some of our smartest energy scientists, who know that fossil fuels can’t be replaced with alternative and/or renewable energy resources, may be playing a long game.
-Perhaps they’re trying to steer society away from as much harm as they can in this last gasp time of grabbing the few remaining resources.
+18) Sometimes I wonder if some of our smartest energy scientists, who know that fossil fuels can’t be replaced with alternative and/or renewable energy resources, are playing a long game.
+Perhaps they’re trying to steer society away from war and social unrest by promising the public that renewable energy can work, with the added carrot that they’ll be doing something good for the planet and their grandchildren by slowing or stopping climate change.
 They can’t ever be honest, or their long game won’t work.

-If people knew that solar, wind, biomass, and so on wouldn’t work, they’d be very keen on building more coal (certain extinction) or nuclear plants (also a disaster because we still have no way of getting rid of nuclear waste), drilling for oil in the arctic (disaster for salmon and other sea life after inevitable oil spills), and so on.
+If people knew that solar, wind, biomass, and so on wouldn’t work, they’d be very keen on building more coal (certain extinction) or nuclear plants (also a disaster because we still have no way of getting rid of nuclear waste and there isn’t enough uranium left to do that), drilling for oil in the arctic (disaster for salmon and other sea life after inevitable oil spills), and so on.

 Most scientists see extinction from climate change as humanities biggest threat, especially burning coal or the dirty tar sands in Canada and heavy oils of Venezuela.
 Far better to throw societies remaining energy resources into distributed energy — at least that way, as the grid flutters and dies from lack of coal and natural gas, people could still cook, heat, and cool their homes until their solar panels and back-up batteries wear out.
 A great deal of the coal and oil would forever remain buried, because we’d no longer have the energy to mine the rare earth and other minerals essential to building and controlling the massive amounts of equipment and drilling rigs needed to get oil out from 8,000 feet of ocean water and another several miles below that, or coal from the very deep deposits left.
 After a long enough time, we wouldn’t have the expertise either.